jeremytammik/tbc/a/1523_multi_lang_resource.md

 }
 </pre>

-Here is a summary of our discussion of this:
+Here is a summary of our discussion consisting mainly of Andrey's explanation:

-Revit 2017.1.1

 My external application (add-in) has two localizations: English (by default) and Russian.
-I saw that my external application (add-in) on the some computers uses wrong localization.
-One of that computers has a 'clear' Revit without installed custom add-ins.
+I now noticed that my external application (add-in) uses wrong localization on some computers.
+One of those computers has a 'clear' Revit without any other installed custom add-ins.

 If I launch `revit.exe` with the `/language RUS` command line option, then the Revit UI is Russian, but my add-in  UI still uses the default localization (i.e. "en") instead of "ru".